abpframework/abp/docs/en/Community-Articles/2020-09-09-Replacing-Email-Template-and-Sending-Emails/POST.md

 ## Introduction

 Hi, in this step by step article, we will send an email by using standard email template and then we will replace the standard email template with our new created template, thanks to [Text Templating System](https://docs.abp.io/en/abp/latest/Text-Templating#replacing-the-existing-templates) and [Virtual File System](https://docs.abp.io/en/abp/latest/Virtual-File-System).
+Let's start by explaining what these systems do.

 * ABP framework provides a strong and flexible [Text Templating System](https://docs.abp.io/en/abp/latest/Text-Templating).
 So, we can use the text templating system to create dynamic email contents on a template and a model.